qin-zzz/course-notes/s8/06_speech_signal_processing.md

 Credit: 2.5ECTS
-Professor: Nicolas
+Professor: EVANS Nicholas
-Exam: Yes
+Exam: Yes, no documents allowed
 Lab:
-+ One report required
++ One lab report required, you don't implement any code, but to explain the phenomenon